Sign Up Now: 2019 Summer CSA Boxes

 Want To Extend The Season?

-You want to eat our organic veggies right up until the Winter Holidays?
+You want to extend the season and eat our organic veggies even longer?
 You’re in luck.
-We now also offer Fall CSA boxes – that is a basket every two weeks from mid-October to late November.
+We now also offer Fall CSA boxes – that is a basket every week from mid-October to early November.
 For more info on our Fall CSA boxes…

 What’s in your box?
 Well, each week is a little different.
 You’ll get, on average, 8-11 different veggies per basket.
 We always try to include a good base of “staple” vegetables (e.g. carrots, tomatoes, onions, lettuce, greens, etc.) and complement with a nice diversity of veggies that happen to be in season that week (e.g. eggplant, zucchini, kale, squash, garlic, etc.) The first few weeks tends to have more greens until the summer’s vegetable bounty kicks in.
 There’s also a clearly labelled exchange bin at each drop-off so you can trade 1-2 items per basket if you need to.
 Here’s a glimpse of what some of our boxes looked like in 2014:

 We all need a little time off.
-We’re quite flexible on the vacation front to accommodate to your needs.
-Just inform us of your vacation at least 48 hours in advance and we’ll let you choose one of the following options:
+We’re quite flexible on the vacation front to accommodate to your needs:

-* Planning a long vacation?
-Please contact us and we will see how we can best accommodate.
+- Planning a long vacation or you have a last minute change you need to make?
+Please contact us and we will see how we can best accommodate you.

 We have many drop-off points, in Outaouais and in Ottawa.
 As a CSA partner, you simply have to choose the one most convenient for you.
 It usually only takes partners a few minutes to pick-up their veggies.
 We highly recommend bringing your own reusable bags and containers to bring our harvest home with you.